senthilrch/kube-fledged/README.md

 $ git checkout fledged_stable
 ```

-Build and push the docker image to registry (e.g. Docker hub).
+Build and push the docker image to your registry

 ```
-$ export FLEDGED_REPOSITORY=<your registry>/fledged:<your tag>
+$ export FLEDGED_IMAGE_NAME=<your registry>/fledged:<your tag>
 $ make image && make push
 ```

 ### Deploy

 All manifests required for deploying are present inside kube-fledged/deploy.
-These steps deploys the
+These steps deploy the
 application into a separate namespace called "kube-fledged" with default configuration flags.

 Edit "fledged-deployment.yaml":-